aarmea/ThreeRing/README.md

         qmake
         nmake

-2. On Mac/Linux, open a shell and do the following:
+3. On Linux, open a shell and do the following:

         cd [cloned-threering]
         qmake
+        make

+4. On Mac, open a shell and do the following:

+        cd [cloned-threering]
+        qmake -spec macx-g++
         make

 For release mode, replace `make` with `make release`.
 You may need to copy some